Share Post:

 6. Coachability

 Sales performance management opens the door to discussions about learning and improvement.
 In fact, the Conversation Intelligence tool you use to track performance should also be used to identify coaching opportunities.
+And sales coaching must be a key ongoing part of your sales process.

 • Peer-to-peer knowledge exchanges: Encourage sales reps to share best practices and tips via video and house them in an easy-to-use library that others can access in their moment of need.